hchiam/machineLearning/more_notes/misnomersAndConfusingTerms.md

 5. regression / logistic regression = "logistic model"
    - classification for categorical variable, regression for continuous variable
    - but logistic regression is used for classification because it actually outputs a continuous probability number output (stats analysis: continuous value, but ML goal: final classification output)
+   - (btw: calibrated to 0-1 range for probability)

 ## so-called "models"